-An independent agent in our network can advise you throughout the claims process and will advocate for you in dealings with the insurance company.
+An independent agent can advise you throughout the claims process and will advocate for you in dealings with the insurance company.

-Contact an independent agent in your area to learn more about condo insurance.
-A member agent will help you find the best coverage and rates for your unique needs and help you to navigate the claims process with ease in the event of a loss.
+Contact an independent insurance agent in your area to learn more about condo insurance.
+These agents will help you find the best coverage and rates for your unique needs and help you to navigate the claims process with ease in the event of a loss.